sipostudent/Bug-Issue-Tracker/README.md

 - [PostgreSQL](https://www.postgresql.org/)  is a general-purpose object-relational database management system.
 It allows you to add custom functions developed using different programming languages, in this case, Python.

-- [jQuery](http://jquery.com/ "jQuery Official Site") is used for HTML document traversal and manipulation, event handling.
+- [jQuery](http://jquery.com/ "jQuery Official Site") for HTML document traversal and manipulation, event handling.

 - [javascript](https://www.javascript.com/ "Javascript Official Site") is used to create responsive, interactive elements for web pages, enhancing the user experience.

-- [Bootstrap](https://getbootstrap.com/ "Bootstrap Official Site") is utilised for developing the entire UI and consistent throughout.
+- [Bootstrap](https://getbootstrap.com/ "Bootstrap Official Site") utilised for developing the entire UI.

 - [Font Awesome](https://fontawesome.com/ "Fontawesome Official Site") is the source for all icons.